KKuehlem/Where/README.md

 - [ ] Add support for lists / arrays (e.g. `IN`, `NOT IN`)
 - [ ] Warn / error if enum literals do not exist
 - [ ] String operators `MATCHES` to match a regex and `LIKE` to match a wildcard expression
+- [ ] Better error messages with context information (e.g. which expression, which column, ...)